wantedly/developers-account-mapper/README.md

 ### Slack

-Especially abount Slack, developers-account-mapper is able to fetch Slack ID by Slack username and output it as a Slack mention format.
+Especially about Slack, developers-account-mapper is able to fetch Slack ID by Slack username and output it as a Slack mention format.

 ## Usage